anshuayushwork/Django/readme.md

-This is Django project
-In this project we covered all the django core concepts from  basics to advance
+Hi all this is a djnago project project where i am building an crud application.